vitejs/vite-ecosystem-ci/README-temp.md

 - ⚠ `tests/posts.spec.ts` fails
   - it's happening because of incorrect minification, if I set `build.minify: false` it works.
 Maybe it's fixed in OXC 0.46.0.

+### marko

+- ⚠️ Errors because it tries to update `input` option in `buildStart`
+  - Added a patch to update `input` option in `options` hook
+  - NOTE: rolldown calls `options` hook for the number of outputOptions + 1 (1 for `bundle.close()`) (which is probably not intuitive)
+- ⚠️ An error happens with the optimizer because it uses esbuild plugins: https://github.com/marko-js/vite/blob/ff8a2fe6fdac4848015d39bca4eef82d41743122/src/esbuild-plugin.ts#L15

 ### nuxt

 - uses missing features